phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **Docker failure due to Virtualization not enabled**

-   This error can be resolved by enabling virtualization from the BIOS.
+   Enable virtualization from the BIOS to resolve this error.
    Follow the specific instructions from the system provider to enable the virtualization.
 For example, the following steps can enable virtualization provided by a system provider:

    1. When the system is booting up, step into the BIOS.
-The **BIOS** window is displayed.
+The :guilabel:`BIOS` window appears.
-   2. Switch to the **Advanced** tab.
+   2. Switch to the :guilabel:`Advanced` tab.
-   3. In the **CPU Configuration** section, set **Virtualization Technology** to enabled.
+   3. In the :guilabel:`CPU Configuration` section, set :guilabel:`Virtualization Technology` to enabled.
    4. Save and exit.
    5. Restart the system.